Civenge/Meal-Planner/README.md

 # CLI version
 This is a Command Line Interface version of the App.
 This will allow for a fast, efficient way to search for and store new recipes.

-To convert meal_planner_cli.py to a Windows executable file, install pyinstaller "pip install pyinstaller" in the console and then run the following command in the directory of the python file:

-pyinstaller --onefile meal_planner_cli.py

 # GUI Version
-This is a Graphical User Interface Version which supports the same functionality of the CLI version in simple to understand format.
+This is a Graphical User Interface Version which supports the functionality of the CLI version with additional features added in simple to understand format.
 This is the version shown in the video linked above.

-To convert meal_planner_gui.py to a Windows executable file, install pyinstaller "pip install pyinstaller" in the console and then run the following command in the directory of the python file:

-pyinstaller --onefile meal_planner_gui.py